 We also offer MPhil/PhDs at the UCL Social Research Institute, allowing students to carry out their own research project within a multidisciplinary and multi-method environment.
 Please click here for further information.

-We have developed half-day to four day workshops on user-led systematic reviews and synthesising studies of users’ views.
+The EPPI Centre provides tailored training, centralised resources and support for groups wishing to undertake systematic reviews of research on a range of policy and practice issues.
+We have supported more than 30 national and international groups undertaking reviews within different topic areas.
 Tailored workshops have been provided for organisations including: the Canadian Language and Literacy Research Network; the Continuing Professional Development Centre at the University of Oxford; the Department of Social Work; Department for International Development; the European Food Standards Agency; University of Central Lancashire; Government Office for the West Midlands, Birmingham; the Sussex Institute at the University of Sussex; the Institute for Public Policy Research (IPPR); the London School of Economics (LSE) Health and Social Care; the Ministry of Education, Oslo, Norway; RAU University, Johannesburg, South Africa; SPARK, American University of Beirut; Aarhus University, Denmark; and the School of Sociology, Social Policy and Social Work at Queens University Belfast.

-The EPPI-Centre provides centralised resources and support for groups wishing to undertake systematic reviews of research on a range of policy and practice issues.
+The EPPI Centre provides centralised resources and support for groups wishing to undertake systematic reviews of research on a range of policy and practice issues.
 We have supported more than 30 national and international groups undertaking reviews within different topic areas.
-Click here for more details on tailored training.